New measurement of $^{50}$Cr and $^{53}$Cr (n,$\gamma$) cross sections at n_TOF: a call for chromium nuclear data revision: Resonance analysis

 where $g_J$ is the spin factor $g_J=\frac{2J+1}{(2i+1)(2I+1)}$, with $i=1/2$ and $I$ the spin of the neutron and the target nucleus respectively, and $J$ the total angular momentum of the resonance.
 We have compared the ratio between the $K_\gamma$ from this work and the evaluations as a function of the scattering-to-capture probability $\Gamma_n/\Gamma_\gamma$.
 This way, we can identify issues related to neutron scattering.
 The result is shown in Fig. \ref{plot-kernel-ratio} along with the weighted mean value of the ratio, using the uncertainty of the widths fitted by SAMMY as the weighting factor (only the resonances for which at least one width have been fitted are considered in the calculations).

 The values for $^{50}$Cr show an overestimation of the previous evaluations with respect to this work, of about 7\% for JEFF-3.3 and CENDL-3.2 and almost 40\% for INDEN.
-The deviation is dominated by the main s-wave resonance at 5.64~keV ($\Gamma_n/\Gamma_\gamma\approx500$), which is in perfect agreement with the first two libraries but 40\% lower than INDEN (as mention above, from 10~keV onwards JEFF-3.3 and INDEN share the same resonance parameters).
-We must point out that the p-wave resonances at 5.46 and 9.31~keV have been omitted from this analysis because their kernel varies so much between evaluations that the ratios deviate about a factor 4 from the average, probably because their parameters are greatly influenced by the main s-wave resonance.
+The deviation is dominated by the main \textit{s}-wave resonance at 5.64~keV ($\Gamma_n/\Gamma_\gamma\approx500$), which is in perfect agreement with the first two libraries but 40\% lower than INDEN (as mention above, from 10~keV onwards JEFF-3.3 and INDEN share the same resonance parameters).
+We must point out that the \textit{p}-wave resonances at 5.46 and 9.31~keV have been omitted from this analysis because their kernel varies so much between evaluations that the ratios deviate about a factor 4 from the average, probably because their parameters are greatly influenced by the main \textit{s}-wave resonance.
 There is not any clear trend as a function of the scattering-to-capture ratio.

 For the $^{53}$Cr case, where the evaluations feature important differences, our kernels are on average 35\% larger than JEFF-3.3, 10\% lower than CENDL-3.2 and around 60\% lower than INDEN.
 It is important to notice that our data deviates much more from the evaluations based on the data from Guber et al.~\cite{guber2011neutron} (JEFF-3.3 and INDEN) than from CENDL-3.2, based on the older measurements.
 In addition, there is an apparent decrease of the kernel ratio as a function of $\Gamma_n/\Gamma_\gamma$ for the INDEN case.
 This could indicate an overestimation of the neutron-scattering effects by this evaluation, but the lack of statistics in some of the resonances makes it difficult to completely confirm this issue, so a revision by the evaluators is recommended.